ARM-software/bento-linker/README.md

   that provides software enforced memory isolation at near-native performance as long as you can ensure the binary has not been tampered.

   More info here:
   https://github.com/gwsystems/awsm

 - **wamr** - Wamr is a [WebAssembly][WebAssembly] interpreter with an optional Ahead-of-Time compiler.

   More info here:
   https://github.com/bytecodealliance/wasm-micro-runtime

 - **wasm3** - Wasm3 is a [WebAssembly][WebAssembly] interpreter built on
   continuation passing, which allows for very few dependencies.

-  More info
+  More info here:
   https://github.com/wasm3/wasm3

 ### Loaders